dan-fritchman/Thesis/content.md

 Hdl21 schematics capitalize on the extension capabilities of Hdl21's embedded language, Python, which include custom expansion of its module-importing mechanisms, to include schematics solely with the language's built-in `import` keyword.

-Given a colocated schematic file named `schematic.sch.svg`, the module `uses_schematic` below will import the schematic as a Python module, and make its content available as the `schematic` variable.
+Given a collocated schematic file named `schematic.sch.svg`, the module `uses_schematic` below will import the schematic as a Python module, and make its content available as the `schematic` variable.

 ```python
 # Let's call this code `uses_schematic.py`